relyt871/relyt871.github.io/_posts/2026-07-10-When-does-a-polygon-reach-the-maximum-size.md

 #### Equilibrium of One Rod

 We now analyze that equilibrium.
-The following proof is translated almost verbatim from a Chinese version of my writeup from four years ago.

 Choose a rod $AB$, and let one neighboring side be $AC$.
 Let